 Discover the beautiful, vibrant city of Seattle, on the cutting edge of sustainable community empowerment.
 Experience living among a diverse array of cultures.
 Build meaningful relationships with recently arrived refugee children as their camp counselor.
 Explore the lush landscape.
 Meet with organizations that are having a positive social impact.
 Live on a college campus.
 Visit and eat at Pike Place Market.
 Enjoy amazing weather in a gorgeous setting, all while supporting our organic partnership with the International Rescue Committe (IRC).

-In the summer of 2017, Mitzvah Corps Pacific Northwest will run two separate sessions; each giving participants the opportunity to engage with the refugee community in Seattle.
+Mitzvah Corps Pacific Northwest offers two separate sessions; each giving participants the opportunity to engage with the refugee community in Seattle.